radenpioneer/astro-ftp-deploy/README.md

 ## Attribution

-- This Github Action is a fork of Astro's official [`withastro/actions`](https://github.com/withastro/action), and modified for FTP deployment.
+- This Github Action is imported from Astro's official [`withastro/actions`](https://github.com/withastro/action), and modified for FTP deployment.
 - This action uses [`SamKirkland/FTP-Deploy-Action`](https://github.com/SamKirkland/FTP-Deploy-Action) under the hood.